dappnode/DAppNodeDocs/docs/user/getting-started/choose-your-path.md

 # Choose your path

-Regardless of how you wish to utilize DAppNode, taking the initiative to contribute to decentralization and earning rewards is commendable.
-Embark on your desired path and experience the full potential of DAppNode.
+Regardless of how you wish to utilize Dappnode, taking the initiative to contribute to decentralization and earning rewards is commendable.
+Embark on your desired path and experience the full potential of Dappnode.

 :::note
-Interested in purchasing a DAppNode?
+Interested in purchasing a Dappnode?
 Explore our <a href="https://dappnode.io">official store</a>.
 :::

 <br />